BishalThapaMagar/Custom_CNN_Model-core-_and_Dataset_for_live_face_detection/README.md

 Capture: Use OpenCV: cv2.VideoCapture(0) to open the webcam.

-Detection For each frame: Detect faces with a Haar cascade, DNN, or another face detector.
+Detection For each frame: Detect faces with a Haar cascade.
 Extract and resize the detected face to the input size expected by the CNN (54x40).
 Convert to greyscale (if not already), normalize, and turn into a tensor.
 Pass the tensor through your trained CNN.
 If output > 0.75, classify as "bishal"; else "unknown"

 # Output
 [<img src="output_preview/output_sample.png" alt="Actual Output" width="500" height="350"/>](output_preview/output_sample.png)